virous360/virous360/README.md

 - c# for more than 2 years <br>
 - python 3 for about 4 month <br>

-<h2>My story</h2>
-at 9-10 years old i was fascinated by minecraft and wanted to make my own game with MY custom updates  <br>
-so i found an app that was supposed to teach me.
-It was called Mimo.
-As a yung boy i did not know the diiference between web dev. and app dev.  <br>
-I was so satisfied with my work with HTML  <br>
-At 11 years old after a lot of exercices i understood dev. in general and learned c# for Unity and tarted coding my games the first one is lost but my latest progect is in <a href="https://github.com/virous360/kingdomOnline">this repository </a> <br>
-One day i got ransomware on my device so all my files got encrypted. <br>
-I stopped game dev. since and shifted to cyber sec.
-I focus most on malware analysis and a bit of pintesting for fun

 <!---
 virous360/virous360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.